 After breast cancer, many patients experience “

-e fog," which causes memory and concentration problems.
+cognitive fog,” leading to memory and concentration problems.

 These difficulties, often linked to treatments such as chemotherapy or

-hormone therapy, affect quality of life and the return to work.
+hormone therapy, impact quality of life and the return to work.

 To support patients facing these challenges, cognitive remediation workshops are offered.
 The program includes a neuropsychological assessment